 personnel by purchasing packages of cookies to be delivered to active

 In 2018, approximately 6,000 cases of cookies were donated through Operation: Cookie Drop, with deliveries to Stout Field, more than 60 National Guard Armories, as well as the Army, Marines, and Air Force.
 Girls Scouts of Central Indiana also sent cookies to the VA Hospitals in Indianapolis, the Veteran's Home in West Lafayette, Connection Pointe Christian Church and their daycare program, the USO, the USS Indianapolis survivors reunion and many more well deserving organizations and events.

 Participating in Operation: Cookie Drop is easy and all girls may participate.

-Girls may collect money for Operation: Cookie Drop beginning on January 6 through March 12.
+Girls may collect money for Operation: Cookie Drop as they sell during each cookie program year.

 Mint box wrap will work great to catch the eye of your